0. Intro / はじめに

 phenomenon even in developed countries.

-Sammuelson and Nordhaus, co-authors of the book entitled "Economics",
+Samuelson and Nordhaus, co-authors of the book entitled "Economics",

 divided the state budget deficit into two categories; business-cycle